 On October 1, 2019, we entered into a services agreement with Successful Life SAS in which Jean Mariani, its legal representative, has a controlling interest.
-This services agreement provides for the preparation of meetings of the Scientific Committee, scientific and strategic advice in particular in biology of aging.
+This agreement was entered into for a period of one year and was renewed by written amendment dated October 1, 2020 for an additional period of one year, tacitly renewable.
+This agreement has been terminated and a new agreement has been signed for a period of one year tacitly renewable with effect as from January 1, 2021 following the March 9, 2021 Board decision.
+This services agreement provides for the scientific and strategic advice in relation to the biology of aging.
 The agreement provides for a fixed remuneration of €450 per day within the cap of €32,400 per year and reimbursement of costs and expenses upon presentation of supporting documentation.
-This agreement was entered into for a period of one year and was renewed by written amendment dated October 1, 2020 for an additional period of one year, tacitly renewable.